zordius/lightncandy/README.md

 $phpStr = LightnCandy::compile($template);  // Rendered PHP code in $phpStr

 // Step 2A.
 (Usage 1) use LightnCandy::prepare to get render function
-//   Do not suggested this way, because it may require PHP setting allow_url_fopen=1 ,
+//   DEPRECATED , it may require PHP setting allow_url_fopen=1 ,
 //   and allow_url_fopen=1 is not secure .
 //   When allow_url_fopen = 0, prepare() will create tmp file then include it,
 //   you will need to add your tmp directory into open_basedir.